mrducnguyen/locota/Readme.md

 ~~~~

-Inspired by koa-boilerplat, each API will sit in its own folder, with its own `config.json`, which will inherit its parent `config.json`, following folder structure
+  Inspired by koa-boilerplate, each API will sit in its own folder, with its own `config.json`, which will inherit its parent `config.json`, following folder structure

 ~~~~